mhaskar/Octopus/README.md

 Hostname 		will be used to request the payload from Interval 		how may seconds that agent will wait before check for commands URL  			page name will hold the payload
 Listener_name  	listener name to use

+Octopus >>
 ```

 And we can start a listener using the following command :

 `listen_http 0.0.0.0 8080 192.168.178.1 5 page.php operation1`

-We will get the following result:
+The following result will be returned:

 ```
 Octopus >>listen_http 0.0.0.0 8080 192.168.178.1 5 page.php operation1